Emily/sinatra-graph/README.markdown

 Sinatra::Graph
 ==============

-Sinatra::Graph is an extension that wraps Scruffy, an SVG charting gem, into Sinatra, for maximum DSL goodness.
-It's a very simple extension and the code fits on a page.
-It's nice when you need a something done in ten minutes that shows statistics.
+Sinatra::Graph is an extension that wraps Scruffy, a SVG charting library, into Sinatra.
+It's a very simple extension and the code fits on half a page.
+It's nice when you need a something done in ten minutes that shows statistics or something, but don't want to be bothered configuring respose_types or cherry-picking options.

 Based on https://github.com/matth/chart-topper/ , which does the same thing for Gruff.